 - 1. Open the WebGUI. - 2.
 Click the Physical tab. - 3.
-Enter the current password under the Old Password field. - 4.
+Click the Enclosure# tab. - 4.
+Enter the current password under the Old Password field. - 5.
 Enter a new password under the New Password field.
-The password length is 8-32 digits, and there is no limit to the valid complexity of the password. - 5.
+The password length is 8-32 digits, and there is no limit to the valid complexity of the password. - 6.
 After entering a new password, click Change Security.

 Secure Setting

 Disable Security

 Old Password:

 New Password:

-Confirm: •••••••
+Confirm: P

-Change Security 1
+Change Security 7

-6. Confirm the change by clicking OK when the pop-up window is displayed.
+7. Confirm the change by clicking OK when the pop-up window is displayed.

-5.3.6.3.
+5.3.7.3.
 Disable AIC Security